rougin/wildfire/README.md

 ## Using Traits

 `Wildfire` provides traits that are based from the libraries of `Codeigniter 3` such as `Form Validation` and `Pagination Class`.
-They are used to easily attach the specified functionalities of `Codeigniter 3` to the `Model` class.
+They are used to easily attach the specified functionalities of `Codeigniter 3` to a model.

 ### `PaginateTrait`